zscbana/Orange-DevOps/Week02/Project/README.md

 # **Kubernetes Project**
+![Kubernetes Project](https://img.shields.io/badge/Kubernetes-Project-brightgreen)

 ---

-![Kubernetes Project](https://img.shields.io/badge/Kubernetes-Project-brightgreen)
+## Project Overview

-## As previous project we will create Deployment for each tier in the project (proxy,backend,database) with 2 replica for each \
+In this project, we will create Deployments for each tier with 2 replicas for each:

+- **Proxy**
+- **Backend**
+- **Database**

+### Requirements

-- Put all project in namespace called webapp \
+- All resources should be organized in a namespace called **`webapp`**.
-- mount db-credentials in pods on your host machine \
+- Mount **db-credentials** in pods from your host machine.
-- Choose which suitable service for grouping each tier \
+- Choose a suitable service for grouping each tier.
-- Make sure that the proxy pods comminate with the service that you have select for backend pods \
+- Ensure that the proxy pods communicate with the service selected for the backend pods.

+---

+## Getting Started

+1. Clone the repository.
+2. Navigate to the project directory.
+3. Apply the configurations using `kubectl`.

+Feel free to reach out for any questions or feedback!